DeMoriarty/TorchPQ/README.md

   <img src="/imgs/6.png" width="100%"/>
 </p>

+**How to read the plot:**
+- the plot format follows the style of [ann-benchmarks](http://ann-benchmarks.com/)
+- X axis is recall@1, Y axis is queries/second
+- the closer to the top right corner the better
+- indexes with same parameters from different libraries have similar colors.
+- different libraries have different line styles (TorchPQ is solid line with circle marker, faiss is dashed line with triangle marker)
+- each node on the line represents a different n_probe, starting from 1 at the left most node, and multiplied by 2 at the next node. (n_probe = 1,2,4,8,16,...)

+**Summary:**
 - for all the IVF16384 variants, torchpq outperforms faiss when n_probe > 16.
 - for IVF4096, torchpq has lower recall@1 compared to faiss, this could be caused by not encoding residuals.
 An option to encode residuals will be added soon.
 #### IVFPQ+R
 <p float="left">
   <img src="/imgs/tiny/1.png" width="49%"/>